Exploring the reasons why traditional IAM systems are not very suitable for managing customer identities.

 - Internal IAM doesn’t need to be updated regularly – and updates can be made over longer periods of time.

 - Customer IAM should be flexible enough to keep up with consumer trends, and nowadays, most likely deployed as a managed service such as IDaaS.

 Is manual management realistic?

 Can you dedicate resource to manually adjusting customer accounts?

-- Due to lower number of users (employees) and generally a lower growth rate of new users, internal IAM systems are generally set up for manual management of identities.
+- Due to lower number of users (employees) and generally a lower growth rate of new users, internal IAM systems are generally set up for manual or semi-automated management of identities.

 - Customers amount to thousands, sometimes millions of user identities.
-A CIAM system should allow customers to manage their own identities and, in certain common use cases, delegate management of accounts to enable scalability.
+A CIAM system should allow customers to manage their own identities and, in common use cases, delegate management of accounts to enable scalability.